-Update: Miramichi was taken off the market without a sale on September 29, 2017.
+Update, September 29, 2017: Miramichi was taken off the market without a sale.

 “The Kellenberger Estate is significant in the history of Guilford County, North Carolina, as an uncommon and largely intact example of a property transformed from a vernacular nineteenth-century farm into a country estate in the Colonial Revival and relaxed, naturalized style popular in the 1920s.”